adderpositive/crypto-historical-data/README.md

 | 5.
 5. 2018  | Bitcoin | 9845.9  | 9968.85 | 9687.09 | 9700.37 | 68875.75    |  679872376.4 |

 ## TODO
+- change date to more friendly UX
 - add styles to rocket! <3
+- rewrite to vanila JS